Mine Eye Affecteth Mine Heart

 Vision For China offers three different types of mission trips:

 - Combined Missions Trip: This is a short-term missions trip with different people combined from multiple local churches.
 Some people are interested in taking a VisionTour but there aren’t enough people to create a group just from their local church.
+Upcoming combined missions trip opportunity: Goforth China Tour.

 - Pastors’ Missions Trip: This is a short-term missions trip customized for pastors.
 This allows pastors to see the work firsthand and have preaching and teaching opportunities in China or Taiwan.
+Are you a pastor of a local church and interested in a missions trip to China?
+Reach out to Vision For China to express interest and learn about next steps.

 The Purpose Of Our VisionTours